White House hit with fresh outbreak of coronavirus cases

-The official, who spoke on the condition of anonymity because they were not authorized to discuss the matter on the record, declined to name the affected aides or provide information about their conditions.
+The official, who spoke on the condition of anonymity because they were not authorized to discuss the matter publicly, declined to name the affected aides or provide information about their conditions.
 In addition to the six White House staffers, a Trump campaign official said campaign adviser Nick Trainer has also tested positive.

 The outbreak comes as coronavirus cases are spiking across the nation: Saturday brought more than 134,000 new cases — setting a new record for the fourth day in a row — and deaths and hospitalizations are also on the rise.
 Biden may have won the presidency by relentlessly attacking Trump’s decision to downplay the severity of the virus and disregard basic advice from public health experts for combating a pandemic that so far has killed more than 237,000 Americans.